oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps:

  1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
- 2. Assemble the SD-JWT for presentation, including the Issuer-signed JWT and the selected Disclosures.
+ 2. Assemble the SD-JWT for presentation, including the Issuer-signed JWT and the selected Disclosures (see (#data_formats) for the format).
- 3. If Key Binding is required, create a Key Binding JWT and add it to the SD-JWT for presentation.
+ 3. If Key Binding is required, create a Key Binding JWT ((#kb-jwt)) and add it to the SD-JWT for presentation.
  4. Send the SD-JWT for presentation to the Verifier.

 ## Verification by the Verifier  {#verifier_verification}